 A trained nutritionist, Nandita turned to blogging to promote healthy eating.
-Many awards and a cookbook later, Nandita continues to pursue her passion for making fresh veggie meals from scratch on her popular blog, the Saffron Trail.
+Many awards and a cookbook later, Nandita continues to pursue her passion for cooking fresh and healthy veg recipes on her popular blog, Saffron Trail.

-Oats are quite versatile and can move from a breakfast to a dinner meal with much ease.
+Oats are quite versatile and can move from breakfast to dinner with much ease.
 Nandita toasts the oats to ensure they don’t turn slimy and combines them with any veggies she can find in her fridge.
-As a bonus, you can add pan-fried cubes of paneer or a fried egg for an extra dash of protein that will keep you full for the night.
-Find the full recipe here.
+As a bonus, you can add pan-fried cubes of paneer or a fried egg that will keep you full for the night.
+Here is the full recipe.

-An accountant turned blogger, Tasneem’s recipes have a huge cultural influence of the Bohra cuisine.
-She also draws inspiration from the cities she has lived in — Mumbai, Hyderabad, Nagpur and Dubai — to turn regular meals into irresistible treats.
+An accountant turned blogger, Tasneem’s cooking is strongly influenced by Bohra recipes and their unique flavours.
+She also draws inspiration from the cities she has lived in — Mumbai, Hyderabad, Nagpur, and Dubai — to turn regular meals into irresistible treats.

 Kankana believes in making fuss-free, easy and quick meals.
 She uses only fresh seasonal produce and avoids processed and packaged ingredients.
 You will find a lot of wholesome Indian vegetarian recipes on her blog.